Office Timeline – free timeline maker

 Step 1: Audit your current task list

-First, gather all the tasks currently floating around in emails, Slack, documents, or mental notes.
-Write them down in a single list—don't worry about order yet.
+Gather all the tasks currently floating around in emails, Slack, documents, or mental notes.
+Write them down in a single list.
+Don't worry about order yet.
 Just get everything out of your head and into one place.

 Example messy task list: